-The monetary system plays an important role in the operation and development of the financial system.
+The monetary system plays an important role in the operation and development of the financial and economic systems including reactions to the 2007-08 financial crisis and the 2008-09 Great Recession.
 This chapter describes the monetary system of the United States in detail.
 We begin with a discussion of the process of moving savings into investments and follow with an overview of the monetary system.
 We then cover the three major functions of money and how money developed in the U.S. over time.
 Next, we cover money market securities and follow with measures of the U.S. money supply.
 This is followed by a brief presentation of the views of monetarists and Keynesians concerning the relationship between the money supply and economic activity.
 The chapter concludes with a brief coverage of the international monetary system.